nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.7.
 Validate legal base**

 The **iss** fields contains the identifier of the actor, the **sub** field contains the identifier of the custodian and the **sid** field contains the identifier for the subject.
 A known legal base MAY be present at the authorization server/resource server side for this triple.
 If a particular resource may be accessed MUST be checked when accessing the resource.
 If no **sid** field is present, this check MUST be skipped.
-An error MUST be returned when this validation fails.
+An `invalid_request` error MUST be returned when this validation fails.

 **5.2.1.8.
 Subject validation**